 Am I penalized for repairing or maintaining my home?

 Although good maintenance will help retain the market value of your property, generally, your assessment will not be increased for individual minor repairs and maintenance such as:

 - Repairing/replacing porches, steps, decks, driveways, landscaping and sidewalks

 - Exterior painting and interior redecorating such as paint, wallpaper and re-carpeting

 NOTICE OF ANTICIPATED REVALUATION 2020

 AUTHORITY OF JANESVILLE CITY ASSESSOR AND CITY ASSESSOR STAFF AND AGENTS TO ENTER UPON PROPERTY

-The City of Janesville anticipates conducting a city wide revaluation for the 2018 assessment roll if that level of service is funded during preparation of the 2018 City Budget.
+The City of Janesville anticipates conducting a city wide revaluation for the 2020 Assessment Roll, if that level of service is funded during preparation of the 2020 City Budget.
 If a revaluation is not funded, we will proceed with a Maintenance assessment.
-At this time the type of assessment to be performed is unknown.
-As such, we will be periodically conducting exterior and interior inspections on properties throughout the City of Janesville until such time that we have completed our 2018 assessment roll (estimated to be completed by mid year 2018).
-In accord with Wis.
-Stats.
-SS943.13 and 943.15, the Assessor and members of an Assessor's staff may enter land of another (other than a building, agricultural land or pasture or livestock confinement area) or construction sites without trespassing if the following apply:
+At this time, the type of assessment to be performed is unknown.
+As such, we will be periodically conducting exterior and interior inspections on properties throughout the City of Janesville until such time that we have completed our 2020 Assessment Roll (estimated to be completed by mid-year 2020).
+Please also notice that the Assessor has certain statutory authority to enter land as described in state law (Secs.
+943.13 and 943.15, Wis.
+Stats.).

 The assessor or assessor’s staff enters the land on a weekday during daylight hours, or at another time as agreed upon with the land owner.